Nanu00/wabot-rs/README.md

 ```
 starts the bot.

-The bot reads the file `config.toml` for all it's variables.
+The bot reads the file `config.toml` for all its variables.
 Look at [`config-template.toml`](config-template.toml) to look at an example.

 ## Goals